 Five: The secure connection TLS generates “Enhanced Pseudorandom Function (PRF)” two keys to increasing security.

 Transport Layer Security is a successor to SSL, and many people did not adjust to the new change.
-It might take a while for web servers companies, private companies, and public companies to implement TLS.
+It might take a while for web server companies, private companies, and public companies to implement TLS.